VastavPansuriya/PhotonPhobia/README.md

 #ABOUT GAME
 With the use of a switch, we can turn off the light and overcome PhotonPhobia.
-Switch can controll many holder and do different Stuff.
+Switch can control many holders and do different Stuff.

 # Poncepts
 This game includes things like